Effective: March 31, 2023

 The right of access

-If there are exceptional circumstances that mean we can refuse to provide the information, we will explain them.
+If there are exceptional circumstances that give us the right to refuse to provide the information, we will explain them.
 If requests are frivolous or vexatious, we reserve the right to refuse them.
-If answering requests is likely to require additional time or occasions unreasonable expense (which you may have to meet), we will inform you.
+If answering requests is likely to require additional time or imposes an unreasonable expense (which you may have to meet), we will inform you.

 The right to rectification